In this blog, we will dig deeper into why a predictive maintenance program is good for business compared to other asset maintenance strategies.

 Recurring expenses even when machines are running smoothly, lots of downtime, machines are down regularly for upkeep, a big stock of spare parts because you never know what you might need, most checks are based on visual inspection which leaves room for undiagnosed errors.

-With the development of the Internet of Things (IoT) there is a new world opening in keeping machines working to the best of their ability: predictive maintenance.
-Custom-made sensors on your company’s assets will constantly monitor the status and wear and tear of the machines.
-All that data is gathered so a specially written algorithm can predict when the machine needs a repair.
+With the development of the Internet of Things (IoT) and artificial intelligence there is a new world opening in keeping machines working to the best of their ability: predictive maintenance sometime also referred as condition based maintenance.
+Installed sensors are fully customised on your company’s assets and will constantly monitor the status and wear and tear of the machines.
+Data collection plays a crucial role here.
+All that real time data is gathered so a specially written algorithm (predictive models) can predict when the machine needs a repair.
+Custom-made sensors are designed and build to perform different types of analysis including